input-output-hk/mithril/docs/root/manual/developer-docs/nodes/mithril-aggregator.md

 ### Export sub-command

 You can run the 'genesis export' command in release mode.
-This allows the Mithril Aggregator node to export the `Genesis Payload` that needs to be signed (and later reimported) for the `genesis certificate`.
+This allows the Mithril aggregator node to export the `genesis payload` that needs to be signed (and later reimported) for the `genesis certificate`.
 The signature of the `genesis payload` must be done manually by the owner of the `genesis secret key`.

 ```bash
 ./mithril-aggregator genesis export --target-path **YOUR_TARGET_PATH**